2 The Basics II: Accidentals and Beats

 - Notice that measure 62 is full of flats, while measure 63 has only sharps and natural signs.

-- Across the bar line in the treble clef, D-flat moves to its enharmonic equivalent, C-sharp.
-Since the music is moving from flats to sharps, writing the note as C-sharp is more appropriate.
+- Across the bar line in the treble clef, D flat moves to its enharmonic equivalent, C sharp.
+Since the music is transitioning from flats to sharps, writing the note as C sharp is more appropriate.

-- In the bass clef, what was previously G-flat now becomes F-sharp.
-Again, this occurs because the music moves from flats to sharps.
+- In the bass clef, what was previously G flat now becomes F sharp.
+This occurs because the music shifts from flats to sharps.

 Example 2.3.3.
 Simultaneous enharmonic equivalents: Le Beau, Piano Quartet, Op.
 28, iv – Finale.
 Allegro.